LordNed/Winditor/docs/tutorials/basics/import_visual.md

 		* **Water**: This mesh is usually made up of all the water planes in the room.
 Water is separated from the main mesh like this to make animating it easier.
 Its internal name is `model1.bdl`.
 		* **Misc.**: This mesh has no strict purpose - it fulfills whatever role the developer sees fit.
 Its internal name is `model2.bdl`.
 		* **Backfill**: This mesh typically makes up the lighting found behind doors and windows on the overworld, or behind cave entrances.
 The color of the gradient changes based on the map's lighting configuration.
 For example, it can change from black to yellow as night falls to show that there is a light on inside a building.
 Its internal name is `model3.bdl`.
+* **Generate Materials**: This option defaults to "checked."
+When checked, Winditor will generate default materials that allow imported models to use the game's lighting system - applying colors from the ENVR/COLO/PALE data chunks.
+If unchecked, Winditor will attempt to use a `materials.json` file in the same directory as the model to import.

 <hr>
 <p align="center">